 Students also gain hands-on experience with industry, government and non-profit organizations in our required Environmental Technology and Management internship class.
 The Environmental Protection Agency, RTI International and many state regulatory agencies are located within 20 minutes of NC State’s campus, which makes getting internships for class even easier.

 - Popular minors include Environmental Toxicology, Renewable Energy Assessment, Soil Science and Wetland Assessment.

-Students graduate with up to three professional certifications.
+Students graduate with up to two professional certifications.

-Hazardous Waste Operations and Emergency Response (HAZWOPER), OSHA General Industry Training Card and Associate Environmental Professional (AEP) Certification
+Hazardous Waste Operations and Emergency Response (HAZWOPER) and OSHA General Industry Training Card Certification

 What can you do with an Environmental Technology and Management degree?

 Our Environmental Technology and Management majors graduate with options.
 In fact, the Bureau of Labor Statistics expects environmental scientist and specialist positions to increase at a rate of 11 percent during the next 5 years, a rate higher than the national average.
 From pursuing careers with private industry or the government, to continuing their research at the graduate and Ph.D. level, our graduates are equipped to fulfill their passions.

 - Environmental Scientist or Field Scientist– Assess the environmental health and stability of a specific area.
 Determine the levels of pollution and environmental issues in the water, air and soil of an ecosystem.
 Clean up and remediate pollutants in contaminated areas.
 Recent employers include environmental engineering and environmental consulting firms like AECOM, Terracon, RTI International, USGS, TRC and One Environmental Group.